christianityorigins/website/blog/_posts/2016-05-01-cosmotheism-handbook.md

 5 Rituals

 In cosmotheist religions, rituals are about bringing someone to self-realization.
 For example, rituals like yoga, meditation, self-inquiry, stargazing to reflect on cosmic unity, and engaging in scientific inquiry to deepen understanding are all ways to help the individual realize their true nature as a manifestation of the divine.
 The goal is to awaken the individual's inner divinity and is aimed at helping the individual realize their true nature as the ultimate reality, fostering a sense of unity with the universe.

-Addendum

-This is just a simple explanatory framework of this religion.
-In a collective sense, traditions, shared identity, and group strategy/goals are built over this core.
-You can read more about this here:

-https://en.metapedia.org/wiki/Cosmotheism <a href="https://en.metapedia.org/wiki/Cosmotheism" target="_blank">[link]</a>

-https://en.metapedia.org/wiki/Category:Cosmotheist_lectures <a href="https://en.metapedia.org/wiki/Category:Cosmotheist_lectures" target="_blank">[link]</a>

-https://odysee.com/@WaltherMauser:b/Cosmotheism-_-Divine-Aryan-Consciousness-_-From-Man-to-Super-Man---William-Luther-Pierce:1 <a href="https://odysee.com/@WaltherMauser:b/Cosmotheism-_-Divine-Aryan-Consciousness-_-From-Man-to-Super-Man---William-Luther-Pierce:1" target="_blank">[link]</a>